The Past Perfect in Italian: Explained

 Trapassato prossimo: Essere or avere?

-In order to choose when to use essere or avere, the same rules used in passato prossimo apply.
+To choose when to use essere or avere, the same rules used in passato prossimo apply.

 As you probably already know, the auxiliary we use is determined by the type of verb we want to conjugate.